eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 application, designated as application Publisher, provides the required data into the shared Topic, namely ``HelloWorldData_Msg``.

-The data type is described using the OMG `IDL
+The data type is described using the OMG IDL.
 Language <http://www.omg.org/gettingstarted/omg_idl.htm>`__ located in ``HelloWorldData.idl`` file.
 This IDL file is considered the Data Model of our example.